bendory/tekton-on-gcp/binauthz/README.md

 Before coming here, you should have run `../setup.sh` (in the parent directory) and the assets created by that script should still be standing.

-1. Run `../setup.sh` in the parent directory.
-This creates a `tekton` cluster where your demo CI/CD pipelines live.
+1. `../setup.sh` (in the parent directory) creates a `tekton` cluster where your demo CI/CD pipelines live.
 2. Run `./setup.sh` herein to stand up a new `prod` cluster with Binary Authorization enabled.
 This is where your production assets are deployed in this demo.